gauravpcu/vendor-statements/LAMBDA_DEPLOYMENT.md

      3. Use a custom fallback implementation that detects file types by extension
    - The solution is designed to gracefully degrade, maintaining functionality even if libmagic isn't available
    - For better MIME type detection, you can create a custom Lambda layer with libmagic binaries

+6. **Numpy Import Error**: If you see an error like `Error importing numpy: you should not try to import numpy from its source directory`:
+   - The build script now uses a clean virtual environment to install dependencies
+   - This prevents package path issues when importing libraries like numpy
+   - If you still encounter this issue, try cleaning up completely with `./cleanup.sh` before rebuilding

 ## Size Optimization